networkoptix/nx_open/libs/nx_utils/src/nx/utils/log/readme.md

 ### Logger configuration

-Set of loggers, working in the *cooperative* mode, can be created and configured using the `nx::utils::log::Settings` class.
+Set of loggers, working in the *cooperative* mode, can be created and configured using the `nx::log::Settings` class.
 Each of these loggers can have it's own writer.
 For now settings support only two writers:
-- `nx::utils::log::StdOut` - writes logs into stdout and stderr.
+- `nx::log::StdOut` - writes logs into stdout and stderr.
-- `nx::utils::log::File` - writes logs into rotating files.
+- `nx::log::File` - writes logs into rotating files.

 Special value `-` can be written to the `logBaseName` settings field to initialize stdout writer, file writer will be used otherwise.

 Alternative writers can be assigned manually:
-- `nx::utils::log::Buffer` - just keeps logs inside (useful for unit tests).
+- `nx::log::Buffer` - just keeps logs inside (useful for unit tests).
-- `nx::utils::log::NullDevice` - does nothing.
+- `nx::log::NullDevice` - does nothing.
 - `TcpLogWriterOut` - writes the logs into a tcp socket.

 ### Creating and registering logger

-Loggers can be created with the helper `nx::utils::log::buildLogger()` function.
-This function creates set of loggers, working in the *cooperative* mode, and combines them to a single `nx::utils::log::AggregateLogger` instance.
+Loggers can be created with the helper `nx::log::buildLogger()` function.
+This function creates set of loggers, working in the *cooperative* mode, and combines them to a single `nx::log::AggregateLogger` instance.

 Additional function parameters allow to define a header and also provide a set of filters, which will define the *exclusive* mode for this aggregate logger.

-Logger can be registered with `nx::utils::log::setMainLogger()` function or with `nx::utils::log::addLogger()` function.
+Logger can be registered with `nx::log::setMainLogger()` function or with `nx::log::addLogger()` function.
 Only one logger can be marked as main logger.
 It's difference from others is actual only for the *exclusive* mode.
 First, additional loggers are asked about their exclusive filters, and if no one handles the given log record, it is passed to main logger.

 ### Log configuration with file

-Logger settings (`nx::utils::log::Settings`) can be created using QSettings engine (ini file).
+Logger settings (`nx::log::Settings`) can be created using QSettings engine (ini file).

-It should be used by the following way: `nx::utils::log::Settings(QSettings*)`.
+It should be used by the following way: `nx::log::Settings(QSettings*)`.
 Supported syntax is the following:
 ```
 [General]